 - Click Programs and Features

 - Select the program you want to uninstall by clicking on it and then click the Uninstall button.

 You may need administrator privileges to remove programs.

 - Give Firefox and Google Chrome browsers a try.

 - The Last Password You’ll Have to Remember!
 LastPass brings all of your usernames and passwords together in one secure place, allows you to auto-login to your favorite sites, makes shipping and billing forms a breeze to fill out, and helps you manage your digital life.

 – Create Your Account for free!

-– You can also subscribe to LastPass Premium for only $12 a year!
+– You can also subscribe to LastPass, choose a plan that works for you.

 - Getting The Most For Your Money – Monoprice is a premier manufacturer of high-quality cables, components, and accessories for computer and consumer electronics.
 It’s not just about getting a high price.
 There’s no sense in buying a product that doesn't perform or won’t last.
 Quality is a top priority at Monoprice.
 In addition to the comprehensive testing that is done at the factory level, they have a local product testing lab.

-- Explore the Drop down menu. – Sometimes referred to as a pull-down menu or drop box, a drop-down menu is a menu that appears when clicking on a button or text selection.
-For example, many programs will have a “File” drop-down menu at the top left of their screen.
-Clicking on the “File” text generates a new menu with additional options.
+- Explore the Dropdown menu. – Sometimes referred to as a pull-down menu or dropbox, a dropdown menu is a list that appears when clicking on a button or text selection.
+For example, many programs will have a “File” dropdown menu at the top left of their screen.
+Clicking on the “File” text generates a new list with additional options.